jy-tan/blog/content/posts/eight-schools.md

 <!--more-->

-The problem we're discussing in this post appears in [Bayesian Data Analysis](http://www.stat.columbia.edu/~gelman/book/).
+The problem we're discussing in this post appears in [Bayesian Data Analysis, 3rd edition](http://www.stat.columbia.edu/~gelman/book/) (BDA3).
 Here, Gelman et al. describe the results of independent experiments to determine the effects of special coaching programs on SAT scores.

 There are $J = 8$ schools in this experiment.
 For the $j$th experiment $j = 1,\dots,J$, one observes an estimated coaching effect $y_j$ with associated standard error $\sigma_j$, the values of the effects and standard errors are displayed in the table below.
 We only observe $\mathbf{y}=\{y_1,\dots,y_n\}$ and $\boldsymbol{\sigma}=\{\sigma_1,\dots,\sigma_j\}$, instead of the original full dataset.